qgis/QGIS-Enhancement-Proposals/qep-412-3d-primitive-edition.md

 * select the active layer to edit (a QgsVectorLayer with PolyhedralSurface).
 The new features will be saved in this layer
 * click on the edit button of the 3D view, the 3D arrangement operation toolbar is enabled
 * click a button to select the operation map tool, the map tool user input dialog is displayed
-* first, the user have to select at least 1 entity
-  * entities can be selected using the 2D main window by any available method
-  * entities can also be selected in the 3D view by picking them on screen, using Shift/Ctrl modifiers to add or remove entities from the selection
+* first, the user have to select at least 1 entity face, using Shift/Ctrl modifiers to add or remove faces from the selection
-* the user can now select the the linestrings, the polygons or faces to extrude
 * the user can now set the value of the extrusion direction and height parameters by mouse or with the keyboard
   * when the mouse moves, a 3D rubberband is displayed between the selection centroid (`centMapPt`) and the current raycasted point on the map under the mouse (`curMapPt`).
 Also a temporary representation of the operation result is displayed and adjusted according to the differences between `centMapPt` and `curMapPt`.
 The user can use the X Y Z keys to constraint lock mouve movements to an axis or a plane.
 The current constraint is displayed in the dialog
   * focus is set to the parameter field in the dialog, user can set a value with the keyboard